 .png)

 So, you've built an application with Lovable.
 The interface looks polished, the functionality works as expected, and your idea has quickly become a working product.
+The next question many founders and product teams ask is:

 The short answer is not directly.
 Lovable generates web applications, whereas the App Store and Play Store are designed primarily for native or mobile-packaged applications.
 However, that does not mean your Lovable project cannot become a fully functional mobile app.